-Summary 3 mins Summarise by stating the following Powerpoint • Barrier FP methods prevent pregnancy by pre- presentation t Barrier FP methods prevent pregnancy by pre- presentatic n venting the sperms from meeting the egg.
-Most common barrier method is male condom.
-Condoms also provide protection against STIs/ HIV.
-Survivors of FGM may not be able to use female condoms, diaphragms and cervical caps due to scarring and narrowing of the genital tract.
-Child marriage survivors may not be able to use female condoms unless their husband approves.
-Questions5 minsAsk participants whether they have any questions orDiscussion comments and provide appropriate responses Skills practice5 minsDemonstrate how to use male and female condomsPenile and Divide participants into groups of 6 - 8 to practice these pelvic mode male and els, skills female con - Each group should be supervised by a facilitator doms
+- Barrier FP methods prevent pregnancy by preventing the sperms from meeting the egg. - The most common barrier method is male condom. - Condoms also provide protection against STIs/HIV. - Survivors of FGM may not be able to use female condoms, diaphragms and cervical caps due to scarring and narrowing of the genital tract. - Child marriage survivors may not be able to use female condoms unless their husband approves.